 Transition from class to class and across key stages are planned for.
 Children complete a number of transition days in the Summer Term to enable children to get to meet their new teacher/ new class and enable them to ask and have questions answered.

 A transition plan is completed for Year 6 children moving to High School.
-The children complete a number of visits to their new school, complete lessons linked to transition and also meet their new Head of Year at St Mary’s School (an opportunity to ask / answer questions)
+The children complete a number of visits to their new school, complete lessons linked to transition and also meet their new Head of Year, where they have an opportunity to ask / answer questions.